 If there are more than 18 single skaters in a group, the group is divided into 2 or more groups according to age.
-It is not allowed to split a group of skaters of the same skating age (= age on July 1).
+Skaters of the same skating age (= age on July 1) stay in the same group.

 3.2.
 Duos / Ice dancing / Couple riding